syncfusion-content/uwp-docs/uwp/Diagram/Getting-Started.md

 ### Adding control via Designer

-SfDiagram control can be added to the application by dragging it from Toolbox and dropping it in Designer view.
+UWP SfDiagram control can be added to the application by dragging it from Toolbox and dropping it in Designer view.
 The required assembly references will be added automatically.

 ![Designer](Getting-Started_images\Diagram.png)